-Globally, Mercer believes a sustainable investment approach is consistent with an objective of creating and preserving long-term investment capital and, more specifically, that:
+Mercer believes a sustainable investment approach is more likely to create and preserve long-term investment capital and, more specifically, that:

-- 1. ESG factors can have a material impact on long-term risk and return outcomes and these should be integrated into the investment process. - 2.
-Taking a broader and longer-term perspective on risk, including identifying sustainability themes and trends, is likely to lead to improved risk management and new investment opportunities. - 3.
-Climate change poses a systemic risk, and investors should consider the potential financial impacts of both the associated transition to a low-carbon economy and the physical impacts of different climate outcomes. - 4.
-Stewardship (or active ownership) supports the realisation of long-term shareholder value by providing investors with an opportunity to enhance the value of companies and markets.
+- ESG factors can have a material impact on long-term risk and return outcomes and these should be integrated into the investment process. - Taking a broader and longer-term perspective on risk, including identifying sustainability themes and trends, is likely to lead to improved risk management and new investment opportunities. - Climate change poses a systemic risk, and investors should consider the potential financial impacts of both the associated transition to a low-carbon economy and the physical impacts of different climate outcomes. - Stewardship (or active ownership) supports the realisation of long-term shareholder value by providing investors with an opportunity to enhance the value of companies and markets.

-Consequently, Mercer believes that a sustainable investment approach that considers these risks and opportunities is in the best interests of our investors.
+Consequently, Mercer believes that a sustainable investment approach that considers these risks and opportunities is in the best interests of our clients.